-The radius-height cross-sections of total, shortwave, and longwave radiation tendency in Figs. 6-8 show the 3-dimensional radiation profiles of the NRH1 and emphasize radiative processes of the background TC environment that may be priming the environment to support TCDC and TC diurnal pulses.
-These figures includes two elevated regions, A and B, that extend from 3-13 km in the vertical and span from R=50-200 km and R=200-400 km in the horizontal respectively.
-The vertical extent of the two regions was chosen to capture 1) the lower extent of persistent warming that occurs throughout the day from R~50-450 km; and 2) the extreme upper and lower bounds of the level of neutral buoyancy (LNB) that were found in the NRH1 (describe in section 3.3c).
-The horizontal extent of these two regions was selected to highlight the regions of the TC inner core (R \leq 150-200 km) versus the surrounding environment (R \sim 200-450 km) and highlight a persistent low-level layer of net warming from R~50-200 km that may be acting to stabilize the inner core and near-inner region of the TC.
-Regions A and B may represent key areas of the storm where radiation tendencies can lead to marked diurnal fluctuations in static stability (e.g. the LNB and convective available potential energy (CAPE)) and are discussed further in section 3.3c.
-While region A corresponds to the approximate radius range of TC diurnal pulse initiation that was noted by Dunion et al. (2014), both regions experience patterns of net radiation tendencies that may be important for TCDC processes.
+The radius-height cross-sections of shortwave, and longwave, and total radiation tendency in Figs. 6-8 show the 3-dimensional radiation profiles of the NRH1 from 06-07 August and emphasize radiative processes of the background TC environment that may be priming the environment to support the TCDC and TC diurnal pulses.
+These figures include two elevated regions, A and B, that both extend from 3-13 km in the vertical and span from R=50-200 km and R=200-400 km in the horizontal respectively.
+These horizontal and vertical extents were chosen to capture an area of persistent net warming that occurs throughout the day from R~50-450 km that could have important implications for local static stability and to highlight the area of the TC inner core (R \leq 150-200 km; Rogers et al. 2012) versus the surrounding environment (R \geq 150-200 km).
+While the outer edge of region A corresponds to the approximate radius range of TC diurnal pulse initiation that was noted by Dunion et al. (2014), regions A and B both experience patterns of net radiation tendencies that may be important for TCDC processes.
 For Figs. 6-8, nighttime is ~2100-0300 LST, dawn is ~0600 LST, daytime is ~0900-1500 LST, and dusk is ~1800 LST.
-Specific conclusions related to the analyses of radiation in the NRH1 include: